VibrantResources/vib_blackmarket/README.md

 # How do I move the locations of stuff?

 Easy!
-Every location (Minus particle effects and the like) are all in the config.
+All locations are in the [config.lua].
 So, moving everything is kept just about all in one place!
-Offsets for the sparking particle effects when reparing a weapon are found in the client/weapons.lua

 # Why can't my players take a car inside the market?